bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

     - Blood-stained Necklace: Shambling Corpse (found in Zertinan Caverns: Athroza Quicksands) rare steal or dropped from them if you have the Warmage's Monograph
     - Death's-Head: Dark Skeleton (found in Golmore Jungle: The Rusting Chapel) drop with Warmage's Monograph, rare game Grave Lord's rare steal (found in same place after chaining the Dark Skeletons that appear there)...
     - Leo Gem: Drop/steal from various dragons and dinosaurs.
 Wild Saurian is probably the most accessible to steal them from.
     - As you can see, this is pretty ridiculous to do while trying to maintain low levels.
 It may be easier to just fight it out if you have a damage dealing Fran, or a Fran that blocks a lot can take point on tank duties while Larsa casts random black magic.
 You can grind Aero/Aeroga Motes from chests as well.
 There are options, but Nihopalaoa seems excessive to get.
+Of course, it does seem other people have done this so it's certainly possible...
 - Once the Elder Wyrm is defeated, we have a new level cap: level 32.
 It's not much of a difference, but Larsa won't be with us for the next one, so you should actually have more room.

 **Show Off I and II (cont'd)**: With the level cap lifted somewhat, you can try to take out the rare game Phyllo in The Branchway.
 It has a 20% spawn chance at the dead end on the west side or on the west side of the southern path.
 It's probably easiest to just rezone and check the western dead end until it shows up.
 Phyllo is a bat-like Redmaw enemy.
 Some sources mention that its appearance is based on wiping out the malboros in the area but that is not the case.